HarperDB/documentation/docs/technical-details/reference/resource.md

 ### `parsePath(path, context, query) {`

 This is called by static methods when they are responding to a URL (from HTTP request, for example), and translates the path to an id.
-By default, this will convert a multi-segment path to multipart id (an array), which facilitates hierarchical id-based data access, and also parses `.property` suffixes for accessing properties and specifying preferred content type in the URL.
+By default, this will parse `.property` suffixes for accessing properties and specifying preferred content type in the URL (and for older tables it will convert a multi-segment path to multipart an array id).
 However, in some situations you may wish to preserve the path directly as a string.
 You can override `parsePath` for simpler path to id preservation:

 ```javascript
 	static parsePath(path) {